ARM-software/vulkan_best_practice_for_mobile_developers/samples/advanced/pipeline_cache/pipeline_cache_tutorial.md

 **Debugging**

-* A frame capture would show if there are any calls to `vkCreateGraphicsPipelines` or `VkCreateComputePipelines` with an empty `VkPipelineCache` object.
+* A frame capture would show if there are any calls to `vkCreateGraphicsPipelines` or `vkCreateComputePipelines` with an empty `VkPipelineCache` object.

 > Due to how `RenderDoc` captures and replays a frame, the field for `VkPipelineCache` is always empty in the report for the 'create pipeline' functions.